 KL Hop-On Hop-Off: CITY route stop 9 (KL Convention Centre/Aquaria)

-Set your drop off location as the KL Convention Centre and take the escalator down to the concourse level to get to Aquaria.
+Set your drop off location as the KL Convention Centre.
+Take the escalator down to the concourse level to get to Aquaria.

 You can park your car at the KL Convention Centre (200 bays) or Suria KLCC (4,000 bays).
-The parking rates are more or less identical at RM5 for the first hour and RM4 for each additional hour after that.
+The parking rates are more or less identical at RM5 for the first hour and RM4 for each additional hour.
 You can get detailed parking rates at the respective KL Convention Centre website or the Suria KLCC website.

 The Importance of Buying Tickets In Advance

 Aquaria KLCC is not the sort of place that one decides to go to spur of the moment.
 Most likely you will have planned it beforehand, so for your own sanity, buy tickets in advance online!
-With your tickets already purchased, you can skip the ticket line and save yourself potentially hours of tedious queuing that will just sap the energy of everyone in your group.
+With your tickets already purchased, you can skip the ticket line.
+This will save potentially hours of tedious queuing that will just sap the energy of everyone in your group.

 Where To Buy Online Tickets

 After purchasing, the email with our tickets in a PDF file arrived in my inbox after a minute.
-At the venue, I showed the QR code in the PDF from my mobile phone and was let in easily.
 The terms and conditions say that you must show ID or a passport when presenting your ticket.
 We brought ours just to be safe, but nobody asked for it.
-I think staff might only check if you try to give a “Malaysian ticket” when you obviously look like a foreigner.
+I think staff only check if you try to give a “Malaysian ticket” when you obviously look like a foreigner.
 Overall, I experienced zero problems using Klook and I highly recommend using them.
 We were able to skip the line and saved almost RM50 after all the discounts!

 Aquaria KLCC is essentially a long, winding tunnel that’s impossible to get disoriented in.
 Guests are allowed to freely backtrack to a certain exhibit, but it might get dull walking past the same tanks while going to and fro.
 The map above isn’t to scale but it is accurate on the sequence of the exhibits.
 The only thing that’s noticeably incorrect is that the Atlantis Souvenir Store has been moved to the final stop in the line, and is now in a location after Station Aquarius.

 You can browse all of the daily and special feedings on the Aquaria website.
 There are many daily feedings that are spread out across the day and the exhibits.
 Some of the more unique fish only get fed on certain days, which are usually Mondays, Wednesdays and Saturdays.
-In most cases, the feeding times are not posted at the appropriate tank, so you have to memorise the times or have the page open on your phone that you can reference.
+In most cases, the feeding times are not posted at the appropriate tank.
+You will have to memorise the times or have the page open on your phone for reference.
 I only saw feeding times clearly listed at the piranha tank and the Aquatheatre.

 For once, “Malaysian time” doesn’t apply here at Aquaria.
 The feeding times are strict and begin the minute that they say they will.
 If you’re set on watching a certain feeding, give yourself at least five minutes to walk to the exhibit and claim a spot.
 Some feedings are over in less than ten minutes, so you’ll miss the entire thing if you’re even a little bit late.